New Voting Systems

 Why does Pennsylvania need new voting systems?

-The current voting systems in Pennsylvania are approaching the end of their useful life.
-Most of the voting machines in use now are older than the first iPhone.
-Their software and hardware will soon be unsupported by manufacturers.
+In 2018, voting systems in Pennsylvania were approaching the end of their useful life.
+Most of the equipment in use at that time was older than the first iPhone.
+Their software and hardware would soon be unsupported by manufacturers.

 U.S. Department of Homeland Security has called on all state and local election officials to make certain that by the 2020 presidential election every American votes on a system that produces a paper record or ballot that can be checked and verified by the voter and audited by election officials.